 You may find exceptions in areas like cardiac rehabilitation or corporate wellness, however these opportunities are few and far between – and even then there may be issues with job security, full-time employment and/or relatively low pay.

-This article provides more information on the study of exercise science, including where it will and won’t get you and how it can be used as stepping stone to various career pathways.
+This article provides more information on the study of exercise science, including where it will and won’t get you and how it can be used as stepping stone to various health and fitness career pathways.